The Morning Gift

 The story is set during the prelude and beginning of the Second World War and combines a picture of 1930s emigrant life with a love story.

 First published in 1993, the book very soon became a bestseller.
 It was reissued in 2007, after briefly being out of print, where copies of the book changed hands for over GBP 100 a piece.
+A third edition was published in 2019 with a preface by Sarra Manning, followed by a fourth edition in 2025 to commemorate 100 years since Ibbotson's birth.

 Background

 The book is based on Eva Ibbotson's own experience as a refugee and many elements and characters within the novel follow events and people in her own life.